HardikH25/Terminal_Bits_Assignment/README.md

 # Linux Environment and I/O Investigation Assignment

-This repository contains my submission for the Graded Lab Assignment (Modules 1–4).
+This repository contains my submission

 ### Repository Structure
 The assignment is divided into 5 modules, each contained within its own directory: